- The Methodist Church

 All other Group meetings, Events and Activities at the church complex are cancelled until further notice.

-The following messages are downloadable PDF files
+The following messages are from Joanne Sherwood, and are downloadable PDF files

 MINISTER'S Easter MESSAGE (8 APRIL 2020)